If companies choose to go down that route, there’s a number of ways companies and businesses can be more sustainable.

 In this guide, we list a few of those key ways.

 Summary – How Companies & Businesses Can Be More Sustainable

 Ways that companies and businesses might become more sustainable, might include but aren’t limited to:

-– Different industries may have different key sustainability factors or metrics/indicators that the companies and businesses in that industry might focus on
+Different industries may have different key sustainability factors or metrics/indicators unique to that industry, that the companies and businesses in that industry might focus on

 1. More Efficient Energy Use

 There’s several ways to do this, but one example might be:

 – With more efficient electricity use in an office, by installing energy efficient lighting, devices, and technology like timers and sensors

 2. Use Of Cleaner Energy Sources